 - Label the containers or bags with the name and date and freeze the Brussels sprouts for up to 12 months.

-- To cook the frozen sprouts, cover with seasoned water in a saucepan and bring to a boil.
+To cook the frozen sprouts, cover with seasoned water in a saucepan and bring to a boil.
 Lower the heat, cover, and cook for about 10 to 15 minutes, or until tender.
-You can also make simmered Brussels sprouts with stewed tomatoes as another way to enjoy the frozen sprouts.
-Or they can be cooked in a gratin with cream and cheese.
+You can also make simmered Brussels sprouts with stewed tomatoes or they can be cooked in a gratin with cream and cheese.

 Freezing Roasted Brussels Sprouts

 - Trim and clean the Brussels sprouts following the first two steps above.

 - Heat the oven to 400 F (200 C/Gas 6).